stigrune/GCP.LoggerManagedTracer/README.md

 A simple Google.Cloud.Diagnostics.Common.IManagedTracer implementation to output the span elapsed milliseconds to a Microsoft.Extensions.Logging.ILogger

 ## Why
-Google Cloud Platform is a great tool to understand how your application preforms and how requests propagate in your system.
+Google Cloud Platform Tracing is a great tool to understand how your application preforms and how requests propagate in your system.
 When developing locally and with performance in mind, I was missing a way to utilize the already defined spans to monitor how long they were running.
 Hence this quick and simple implementation came to mind.

 ## Installation